Last Flexible Fund Call

 The last of EDICa’s rounds of Flexible Funding launched this summer.
-The call focuses on Workstream 3 – the organisation of work and creating more enabling workspaces.
+The call focused on Workstream 3 – the organisation of work and creating more enabling workspaces.

 Soft launch: 17-Jun-24